 Once a TR is approved within the system a copy of the TR is routed to the Travel Administrator and all Project Management Admins.
 You will receive a response from the Travel Administrator generally within 5 business days, depending on your travel dates.
 Otherwise you will be contacted at least 21 days prior to the travel date, as long as this travel request allows this period of time and depending on the current travel volume.
 Finally, AURA has made expense reimbursement simple and seamless with online Travel Expense Reimbursement through Reqless 2021.
 Similar to creating a TR, you will log back into the system, access your TR and click on Create TER.
 Please see the TER webpage for more information.

 Non-AURA Rubin Observatory project members will need to fill out a form to request travel until future notice.
-Nikolina Horvat will be initiating Travel Requests (TR) and Travel Expense Reports (TER) for the University of Washington Rubin subsystem members and Regina Matter will be initiating for SLAC Rubin subsystem members.
+Angela Lewis will be submitting TR's and TER's for Princeton University, and affilates, Rubin subsystem members and Regina Matter will be initiating TR's and TER's for SLAC, and affilates, Rubin subsystem members.

 Non-AURA Project Members Travel Request